SOUTHERN OREGON AQUATIC COMMUNITY (SOAC)

-SOAC first came together in 2015 (loosely organized) and is now actively seeking 501(c)3 status and has already officially established its organization as a non-profit with the State of Oregon.
-SOAC members are involved in two main activities:
+SOAC recently received IRS status as a nonprofit in the state of Oregon.
+Currently, SOAC members are involved in two main activities:

-- As “aquatic ambassadors” raising public awareness of the need to replace/renovate Ashland’s only community pool – the Daniel Meyer Pool; and
+- As “aquatic ambassadors” raising public awareness of the need to replace Ashland’s only community pool – the Daniel Meyer Memorial Pool; and

 - Seeking grants and donations for the pool project.

 THE APRC POOL AD-HOC COMMITTEE

 The Daniel Meyer Memorial Pool opened in the summer of 1983 with support from citizen fundraising efforts and $100,000 donation from Margaret and Albert Meyer to memorialize their late son.
-The pool is aging and renovations will be needed to keep the pool operational.
-The APRC Pool Ad Hoc Committee was formed and charged by Ashland Parks and Recreation Commission (APRC) with assessing needs and exploring options for renovating or replacing the Daniel Meyer Memorial Pool.
-Part of the committee’s charge is to submit a formal recommendation to the Ashland Parks and Recreation Commission for action.
+When it became clear that the pool had aged out, 35 years later, a Pool Ad-Hoc Committee was formed and charged by Ashland Parks and Recreation Commission (APRC) with assessing needs and exploring options for renovating or replacing the Daniel Meyer Memorial Pool.
+Part of the committee’s charge was to submit a formal recommendation to the Ashland Parks and Recreation Commission for action.

 In September, 2019, the committee presented its recommendations, calling for a new pool, 25 yards by 25 meters, including an attached recreation/therapy alcove.